shieldworks/aegis-web/docs/architecture.md

 An `"in-memory"` backing store means **Aegis Safe** does not persist backups of the secrets it created to disk.
-When that option is selected, you will lose all of your secrets it **Aegis Safe** is evicted by the scheduler or manually restarted by an operator.
+When that option is selected, you will lose all of your secrets if **Aegis Safe** is evicted by the scheduler or manually restarted by an operator.

 [csi-driver]: https://github.com/spiffe/spiffe-csi